godotengine/godot-docs/tutorials/legal/complying_with_licenses.rst

 MBedTLS
 ^^^^^^^

-If the game utilizes SSL (usually through HTTP requests), the `MBedTLS <https://tls.mbed.org>`_ Apache license needs to be complied by including the following text:
+If the is done with Godot 3.1 or above and it utilizes SSL (usually through HTTP requests), the `MBedTLS <https://tls.mbed.org>`_ Apache license needs to be complied by including the following text:

 ::
 	MBedTLS is Copyright (C) 2013-2019 ARM